This post is brought to you by Intuit. As always, opinions are 100% mine!

 - Is this tax deductible?

-- Am I forgetting anything that is tax deductible?
+- Am I forgetting anything that is tax-deductible?

 This where Turbo-Tax Self Employed comes in to help you!
 Anytime you have a question, you can actually talk to a credentialed tax expert who specializes in self-employment taxes.

-Using the TurboTax Self-Employed’s SmartLook program, you can pretty much ask them any question you have about your taxes and they will help you for free, regardless of how much money your blog and business makes.
+Using the TurboTax Self-Employed’s SmartLook program, you can pretty much ask them any question you have about your taxes and they will help you for free, regardless of how much money your blog and business make.
 So if you are a new blogger or experienced entrepreneur, Turbo-Tax Self Employed tax experts will help you!